Azure/azure-functions-sql-extension/README.md

 A primary key must be set in your SQL table before using the bindings.
 To do this, you can run the below SQL commands in the SQL query editor.

-1. Ensure no NULL values in primary key column.
+1. Ensure there are no NULL values in the primary key column.
 The primary key will usually be an ID column.

     ```sql
     ALTER TABLE ['your table name'] alter column ['column to be primary key'] int NOT NULL